To rebase, or not to rebase - for me its not really a question. I

 generally prefer a clean, linear commit history.
 Why?
 Because merge bubbles make

-history confusing, noisy, break
+history confusing, noisy, and can break

 The workflow that caused those merges was as follows: